habibbhutto/habibbhutto.github.io/about.md

 permalink: /about/
 ---

 Hi!
-I specialize in building secure and reliable software systems using modern tools and techniques.
-My experience includes workflow automation, payment gateways, image processing, natural user interfaces, distributed reactive systems, scalability, performance, reliability, continuous delivery, microservices, and application monitoring.
+I build secure and reliable software systems using modern tools and techniques.
+My experience includes workflow automation, payment gateways, image processing, natural user interfaces, distributed reactive systems, scalability, performance, reliability, continuous delivery, monoliths, microservices, and application monitoring.

 I have experience developing and maintaining SOC2 and PCI-compliant software systems.
 I have lead and developed several critical features for widely used products such as Nintex Workflow Cloud and Ezypay Subscription Payment System.